Open Bible Data Home About News OET Key

 YLT and I see among the spoil a goodly robe of Shinar, and two hundred shekels of silver, and one wedge of gold, whose weight [is] fifty shekels, and I desire them, and take them; and lo, they [are] hid in the earth, in the midst of my tent, and the silver under it.'

-DBY I saw among the spoils a beautiful mantle of Shinar, and two hundred shekels of silver, and a golden bar of fifty shekels weight, and I coveted them and took them; and behold, they are hid in the earth in the midst of my tent, and the silver under it.
+Drby I saw among the spoils a beautiful mantle of Shinar, and two hundred shekels of silver, and a golden bar of fifty shekels weight, and I coveted them and took them; and behold, they are hid in the earth in the midst of my tent, and the silver under it.

 RV when I saw among the spoil a goodly Babylonish mantle, and two hundred shekels of silver, and a wedge of gold of fifty shekels weight, then I coveted them, and took them; and, beheld, they are hid in the earth in the midst of my tent, and the silver under it.

-WBS When I saw among the spoils a goodly Babylonish garment, and two hundred shekels of silver, and a wedge of gold of fifty shekels weight, then I coveted them, and took them, and behold, they are hid in the earth in the midst of my tent, and the silver under it.
+Wbstr When I saw among the spoils a goodly Babylonish garment, and two hundred shekels of silver, and a wedge of gold of fifty shekels weight, then I coveted them, and took them, and behold, they are hid in the earth in the midst of my tent, and the silver under it.

-KJB When I saw among the spoils a goodly Babylonish garment, and two hundred shekels of silver, and a wedge of gold of fifty shekels weight, then I coveted them, and took them; and, behold, they are hid in the earth in the midst of my tent, and the silver under it.[fn]
+KJB-1769 When I saw among the spoils a goodly Babylonish garment, and two hundred shekels of silver, and a wedge of gold of fifty shekels weight, then I coveted them, and took them; and, behold, they are hid in the earth in the midst of my tent, and the silver under it.[fn]

 7.21 wedge: Heb. tongue

-BB I sawe among the spoyles a goodly babilonishe garment, and two hundred sicles of siluer, and a tonge of golde of fiftie sicles wayghte, and I coueted them, and toke them: and beholde they lye hyd in the earth in the middest of my tent, and the siluer is ther vnder.
+Bshps I sawe among the spoyles a goodly babilonishe garment, and two hundred sicles of siluer, and a tonge of golde of fiftie sicles wayghte, and I coueted them, and toke them: and beholde they lye hyd in the earth in the middest of my tent, and the siluer is ther vnder.

-GNV I sawe among the spoyle a goodly Babylonish garment, and two hundreth shekels of siluer, and a wedge of golde of fiftie shekels weight, and I coueted them, and tooke them: and behold, they lye hid in the earth in the mids of my tent, and the siluer vnder it.
+Gnva I sawe among the spoyle a goodly Babylonish garment, and two hundreth shekels of siluer, and a wedge of golde of fiftie shekels weight, and I coueted them, and tooke them: and behold, they lye hid in the earth in the mids of my tent, and the siluer vnder it.

-CB I sawe amoge ye spoiles a costly Babilonish garment, and two hudreth Sycles of syluer and a tunge of golde, worth fiftye Sycles in weight, vnto the which I had a lust, and toke it: and beholde, it is hyd in the grounde in my tente, and the syluer vnder it.
+Cvdl I sawe amoge ye spoiles a costly Babilonish garment, and two hudreth Sycles of syluer and a tunge of golde, worth fiftye Sycles in weight, vnto the which I had a lust, and toke it: and beholde, it is hyd in the grounde in my tente, and the syluer vnder it.

-WYC for among the spuylis Y siy a reed mentil ful good, and two hundrid siclis of siluer, and a goldun reule of fifti siclis; and Y coueytide, and took awei, and hidde in the erthe, ayens the myddis of my tabernacle; and Y hilide the siluer with erthe doluun.
+Wyc for among the spuylis Y siy a reed mentil ful good, and two hundrid siclis of siluer, and a goldun reule of fifti siclis; and Y coueytide, and took awei, and hidde in the erthe, ayens the myddis of my tabernacle; and Y hilide the siluer with erthe doluun.

-(for among the spuylis I saw a red mentil full good, and two hundred siclis of silver, and a golden reule of fifti siclis; and I coueytide, and took away, and hid in the earth, against the myddis of my tabernacle; and I hilide the silver with earth doluun.)
+(for among the spuylis I saw a red mentil full good, and two hundred siclis of silver, and a golden reule of fifty siclis; and I coueytide, and took away, and hid in the earth, against the myddis of my tabernacle; and I hilide the silver with earth doluun.)

-LUT Ich sah unter dem Rauhe einen köstlichen babylonischen Mantel und zweihundert Sekel Silbers und eine güldene Zunge, fünfzig Sekel wert am Gewichte; des gelüstete mich und nahm es.
+Luth Ich sah unter dem Rauhe einen köstlichen babylonischen Mantel und zweihundert Sekel Silbers und eine güldene Zunge, fünfzig Sekel wert am Gewichte; des gelüstete mich und nahm es.
 Und siehe, es ist verscharret in die Erde in meiner Hütte, und das Silber drunter.

 (I saw under to_him Rauhe a köstlichen babylonischen Mantel and zweihundert Sekel Silbers and one güldene Zunge, fünfzig Sekel wert in/at/on_the Gewichte; the gelüstete me and took es.
-And siehe, it is verscharret in the earth in my Hütte, and the Silber drunter.)
+And look, it is verscharret in the earth in my Hütte, and the Silber drunter.)

-CLV Vidi enim inter spolia pallium coccineum valde bonum, et ducentos siclos argenti, regulamque auream quinquaginta siclorum: et concupiscens abstuli, et abscondi in terra contra medium tabernaculi mei, argentumque fossa humo operui.[fn]
+ClVg Vidi enim inter spolia pallium coccineum valde bonum, et ducentos siclos argenti, regulamque auream quinquaginta siclorum: et concupiscens abstuli, et abscondi in terra contra medium tabernaculi mei, argentumque fossa humo operui.[fn]

 7.21 Regulamque.
 ADAM., hom.
 7. Furatus est autem linguam auream, etc., usque ad quod furanti exstitit causa peccati.
 Regulamque.
 LXX: Linguam, hæreticorum scilicet dogmata, vel superstitiosa sæcularium litterarum studia.
 Hæc enim est lingua aurea, luculento sermone aptata.
 Hanc furati sunt hæretici de Jericho, quasi auream regulam, qui philosophorum sectam conati sunt inducere in Ecclesiam: quorum anathemate multi perduntur, et quasi acervo lapidum multitudine peccatorum exstinguuntur: quorum ductor diabolus, qui per illorum impietatem fidelium quosdam vicerat, rursus superatus vincitur, et a populo Dei suspensus, crucis virtute necatur.
 ISID., in Jos.
 Jericho mundum significat: de anathemate ejus in tabernaculo suo abscondit, qui sæculares mores Ecclesiæ secretis inserit; qui sub cultu Dei manens, solemnitates sæculi vel spectacula diligit; qui sortilegos aruspices et augures inquirit, vel cætera facit quæ in Jericho, id est in sæculo habebantur.
 Lapidavitque eum.
 AUG., quæst. in Jos.
 Quæritur eum Dominus eum qui furtum fecerat, etc., usque ad peccato suo secum consumptis mori.

-BRN I saw in the spoil an embroidered mantle, and two hundred didrachms of silver, and one golden wedge of fifty didrachms, and I desired them and took them; and, behold, they are hid in my tent, and the silver is hid under them.
+BrTr I saw in the spoil an embroidered mantle, and two hundred didrachms of silver, and one golden wedge of fifty didrachms, and I desired them and took them; and, behold, they are hid in my tent, and the silver is hid under them.

 BrLXX Εἶδον ἐν τῇ προνομῇ ψιλὴν ποικίλην, καὶ διακόσια δίδραχμα ἀργυρίου, καὶ γλῶσσαν μίαν χρυσῆν πεντήκοντα διδράχμων, καὶ ἐνθυμηθεὶς αὐτῶν ἔλαβον· καὶ ἰδοὺ αὐτὰ ἐγκέκρυπται ἐν τῇ σκηνῇ μου, καὶ τὸ ἀργύριον κέκρυπται ὑποκάτω αὐτῶν.